MatCuns/Covariance-Based-Dynamic-Risk-Parity-Portfolio-with-Volatility-Targeting/README.md

 • Compound Annual Growth Rate (CAGR)
 • Annualized volatility
 • Sharpe ratio
-• Sortino ratio
 • Maximum drawdown
-• Calmar ratio
-• Total turnover
 • Total transaction costs

 And I compare it with the benchmark.
-My goal is to have a lower risk and higher sharpe ratio than the market, not to beat it.
+My goal is to have a lower risk and higher sharpe ratio than the market/benchmark , not to beat it in terms of returns.

 ---